 Is slow internet connection a common complaint among your employees?

-A slow internet connection can be a hassle, but there’s an easy way to solve this.
+Slow internet in your office can be a hassle, but there’s an easy way to solve this.

 If you’re aware of the activities slowing down your bandwidth, you can change your usage and speed up your internet connection.